ARBERT & MARBERT: Deep Bidirectional Transformers for Arabic: Our Models

 \subsection{Model Comparison}

-\ourmodel~and \newmodel~ compare to multilingual MLMs and AraBERT across $3$ primary dimensions: (1) training data size, (2) vocabulary size, and (3) language varieties.
-Table~\ref{tab:models_config_comp} shows a comparison between all theses models across these $3$ dimensions.

-\textbf{Data size}. mBERT~\cite{devlin2019bert} and XLM-R~\cite{conneau-etal-2020-unsupervised} use a small Arabic text collection from Wikipedia ($153$M tokens) and CommonCrawl ($2.9$B tokens), respectively.
-AraBERT~\cite{antoun2020arabert} is BERT\textsubscript{Base} pretrained model for Arabic.
-As explained,~\newcite{antoun2020arabert} use two newswire datasets to train AraBERT (\newcite{zeroual2019osian} and \newcite{elkhair-2016}) comprising more than $70$M sentences, corresponding to $24$GB of text ($2.5$B tokens).
-Our \ourmodel~ and~\newmodel~are trained on $61$GB of Arabic text ($6.2$B tokens) and $128$GB of Arabic tweets ($15.6$B tokens), respectively.

-\textbf{Arabic Vocabulary size}.
-Each of ~\ourmodel~and \newmodel is trained with $100$K Arabic subwords.
-The mBERT, XLM-R, and AraBERT models have $5$K, $14$K, and $60$K subwords, respectively

-\textbf{Language Variety}.~\newcite{devlin2019bert} train mBERT with Wikipedia Arabic data, which is MSA.
-XLM-R~\cite{conneau-etal-2020-unsupervised} is trained on Common Crawl data, hence conceivably comprises some dialectal Arabic data.
-However, it is not clear how much dialects are part of the XLM-R Arabic data.
-The datasets AraBERT is trained on are also only MSA.
-Our \ourmodel~model is trained on a collection of large MSA datasets and small amount of Egyptian data.
-The data we train~\newmodel on is from Twitter, and comprises both MSA and diverse dialects.
-We now introduce our performance on downstream tasks.
+Our models compare to mBERT~\cite{devlin2019bert}, XLM-R~\cite{conneau-etal-2020-unsupervised} (base and large), and AraBERT~\cite{antoun2020arabert} in terms of training data size, vocabulary size, and overall model capacity as we summarize in Table~\ref{tab:models_config_comp}.
+In terms of the actual Arabic variety involved,~\newcite{devlin2019bert} train mBERT with Wikipedia Arabic data, which is MSA.
+XLM-R~\cite{conneau-etal-2020-unsupervised} is trained on Common Crawl data, which likely involves a small amount of Arabic dialects.
+AraBERT is trained on MSA data only. \ourmodel~ is trained on a large collection of MSA datasets.
+Unlike all other models, our~\newmodel~model is trained on Twitter data, which involves both MSA and diverse dialects.
+We now describe our fine-tuning setup.

-\note[mam]{Should we run a dialectal classifier on the 1B and see how much is MSA and how much is dialectal?
-This should add value to the paper and we can do this in our next version.
-We can say that we used an on-house classifier and just use the AOC model trained on MADAR/QADI/NADI?}

-\note[mam]{I commented the above, but does this mean we use the same learning rate, etc.?}